bedops/bedops/docs/content/revision-history.rst

 * :ref:`bedops`

-  * New ``--partition`` operator efficiently generates disjoint segments made from genomic boundaries of all overlapping inputs.
+  * New :code:`--partition` operator efficiently generates disjoint segments made from genomic boundaries of all overlapping inputs.

 * :ref:`conversion scripts <conversion_scripts>`

-  * All scripts now use :ref:`sort-bed` behind the scenes to output sorted BED output, ready for use with BEDOPS utilities.
-It is no longer necessary to pipe data to or otherwise post-process converted data with :ref:`sort-bed`.
+  * All scripts now use :code:`sort-bed` behind the scenes to output sorted BED output, ready for use with BEDOPS utilities.
+It is no longer necessary to pipe data to or otherwise post-process converted data with :code:`sort-bed`.

-  * New :ref:`psl2bed` conversion script, converting `PSL-formatted UCSC BLAT output <http://genome.ucsc.edu/FAQ/FAQformat.html#format2>`_ to BED.
+  * New :code:`psl2bed` conversion script, converting `PSL-formatted UCSC BLAT output <http://genome.ucsc.edu/FAQ/FAQformat.html#format2>`_ to BED.

-  * New :ref:`wig2bed` conversion script written in Python.
+  * New :code:`wig2bed` conversion script written in Python.

-  * New ``*2starch`` :ref:`conversion scripts <conversion_scripts>` offered for all ``*2bed`` scripts, which output Starch v2 archives.
+  * New :code:`*2starch` :ref:`conversion scripts <conversion_scripts>` offered for all :code:`*2bed` scripts, which output Starch v2 archives.

 * :ref:`closest-features`

-  * Replaced ``--shortest`` option name with ``--closest``, for clarity.
-(Old scripts which use ``--shortest`` will continue to work with the deprecated option name for now.
+  * Replaced :code:`--shortest` option name with :code:`--closest`, for clarity.
+(Old scripts which use :code:`--shortest` will continue to work with the deprecated option name for now.
 We advise editing pipelines, as needed.)

 * :ref:`starch`

   * Improved error checking for interleaved records.
-This also makes use of ``*2starch`` conversion scripts with the ``--do-not-sort`` option safer.
+This also makes use of :code:`*2starch` conversion scripts with the :code:`--do-not-sort` option safer.

 * Improved Mac OS X support